RJ/bevy_htn/README.md

 Design your tasks to elicit the desired state.

 Might be interesting to add a backwards goal-state based planner like goap atop the htn structure, but it would be slow compared to the forwards HTN planning approach, and i want to have loads of NPC entities.

-## TODO

-while a plan is running, if gamestate changes, verify all preconditions of current and remaining tasks in the plan still pass, and if not, fail the plan.

 ### Reading